geomagpy/magpy/README.md

 you can specifically load these data sets as shown below.
 Please note: If all data refers to a single time column then all data will be read and 'FileContents' remains empty.

+The IMAGCDF library has been updated since version 1.1.8 and contains a number of improvements i.e. treatment of multiple time columns, assignment of correct time columns, ESPG coordinate transformation, and speed.

 The general IMAGCDF read command looks as follows

         data = read('/path/to/IMAGCDF/*.cdf')